 With the closure of Lionhead Studios and Fable Legends’ cancellation in 2016, many had given up hope on another entry in the long-running RPG series.
-However, recent rumours surrounding Playground Games, developers of the acclaimed Forza Horizin series, suggest that the studio is working on an open-world RPG, with many fans believing it’s Fable 4.
+However, rumours surrounding Playground Games (who were recently acquired by Microsoft), developers of the acclaimed Forza Horizon series, suggest that the studio is working on an open-world RPG, with many fans believing it’s Fable 4.

 Trusted Reviews has compiled everything you need to know about Fable 4 including all the latest news and rumours.
 We’ve also got a wishlist compiling all the features we’d love to see.

 The last entry in Lionhead’s iconic RPG series launched exclusively for Xbox 360 in 2010 and was the last time we’d see the series outside of Kinect exclusives before the premature demise of Fable Legends.

 Details are very sparse for Fable 4 thus far although we presume it’ll be an open-world fantasy RPG with player choice and exploration at the forefront.

 Fable 4 news – what’s being said about it?

 A recent report by WCCFTech managed to nail down the studios currently working on Microsoft-published titles, one of which happened to be Playground Games.